Is oral sex a sin? What is okay (and not okay) for a fun spicy Christian marriage?

 One of the videos was “Is oral sex okay in marriage?”
-I clicked.
-Yes, I did.
-I don’t know what I expected to hear, but I did not expect what I heard.
+I was curious, so I clicked on the video.

-The speaker did not believe oral sex should be part of Christian intimacy.
-And she was good at explaining herself; God created everything to function in its place.
+The speaker did not believe Christians and oral sex should go together.
+Her explanation was exhaustive; God created everything to function in its place.

-Eyes to see ears to hear, fingers to grasp.
+Eyes to see, ears to hear, fingers to grasp.
 Get the drift?
 Everything has its fit.
-In case you still miss the point, the private parts of a man are made to fit in a particular place in a woman.
+In case you still miss the point, the private parts of a man are made to fit in a specific place in a woman.

-I don’t know what you think about oral sex in marriage, but I’ll tell you what I think;
+I don’t know what you think about Christians and oral sex in marriage, but since you are here, I’ll tell you what I think.

-I think God has given us a lot of liberty in the married bed.
-That does not mean anything goes; our freedom still has boundaries.
+God has given us a lot of liberty in the married bed.
+That does not mean anything goes of course; our freedom still has boundaries.

 But when God created intimacy, He did not provide a script to go along with it.
 He left us to figure it out.

-But I will say that we probably need to get “the church” out of the married bed.
+So based on experience and reading many differing views on the is oral sex a sin? question, I will say this: We probably need to get “the church” out of the married bed.
 (That is not an original statement, I heard it before I got married and now it makes sense.)

-And by the church, I mean as an institution prescribing what a couple can or cannot do in the privacy of their bedroom.
+And by the church, I mean as an institution prescribing what a couple can or cannot do in the privacy of their bedroom, within godly limits.

 I may be naive here, but I want to believe most Christian couples want to honor God in their relationship; they understand limits to personal freedom.